spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 for these applications.

 *Single item*
     Writing the item's name to the field filters out all other items.
     For example, to output the object class called 'node' only, write :literal:`node` to the *Filter* field.

 *OR operator*
     The vertical bar :literal:`|` serves as the OR operator.
     :literal:`node|unit` as a filter for object classes would output classes named 'node' and 'unit'.

 *Excluding an item*
     While perhaps not the most suitable task for regular expressions it is still possible to 'negate' a filter.
-:literal:`^(?!node)`. would exclude all items names of which start with 'node'.
+    As an example, :literal:`^(?!node)` excludes all item names that start with 'node'.